stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

 for signed 64 bit integers, `REAL` for 64 bit floating point numbers, `TEXT`for strings of unicode characters, and `BLOB` for byte arrays.

-Data type `SqliteType` comes with a fifth value called `BOOL` for boolean values.
+In addition, `BOOL` is defined as an alias for `INTEGER`.
 In database tables, this is represented as an integer with `0` corresponding to `False` and every other value (typically `1`) corresponding to `True`.
-Although this is not an official SQLite type, it helps with defining and typing predicate expressions as we will later see.
+It has no effect on type safety or -inference, but it helps making the intention behind certain expressions clearer.

-Each of the five values of `SqliteType` corresponds to an Idris type, to which values are converted when reading from and writing to the database.
+Each of the four values of `SqliteType` corresponds to an Idris type, to which values are converted when reading from and writing to the database.
 This is reflected in function `Sqlite3.Types.IdrisType` and summarized in the following table: